-Driving licences held by citizens of the European Union, European Economic Area and states that are parties to the Vienna Convention on Road Traffic are accepted in Poland.
-Holders of driving licences issued in these countries do not have to pass an exam to get a new Polish licence.
-The only difference is in how these documents are accepted.
-EU and EEA citizens may drive vehicles using their own driving licence.
-Citizens of states which are parties to the Vienna Convention have to apply for a Polish driving licence.
-Under the Convention, they can apply for a driving licence without having to take the written test on Polish road traffic regulations.
-Their document will be held by the Traffic Authority of the provincial authority 5 until the new one is issued.
-To drive a car in Poland, non-EU citizens, non-EEA citizens and citizens other than those from states that are parties to the Vienna Convention on Road Traffic (e.g. USA, India) must obtain an international or Polish driving licence.
+To drive a car in Poland, holders of driving licences issued by non-EU countries, non-EEA countries, and countries other than those that are parties to the Vienna Convention on Road Traffic or those that issue driving licences consistent with the model attached to the Convention (e.g. USA, India) must obtain an international or Polish driving licence.
 A state/national driving licence without an International Driving Permit (IDP) is not enough.
 To obtain a Polish driving licence, foreigners must pass a written exam (foreigners who do not speak Polish should use and pay for the services of a sworn translator) and pay the examination fee.

-Once they receive their Polish driving licence, foreigners must return their state/ national driving licence to the local office that issues such documents.
+Once they receive their Polish driving licence, foreigners must return their state/national driving licence to the local office that issues such documents.
 The Polish authorities will send the foreign driving licence to the Embassy with a request that the document be returned to the relevant office in the foreigner's country of origin.